zzhnsyg/CPIL-VAE/README.md

 # CPIL-VAE
-# Content Generation Model Based on Pseudo-Inverse Collaborative Learning System
+# Hybrid Variational Autoencoder With Efficient Closed-Form Pseudoinverse Learning
-This project contains the implementation code of the paper "AVAEModelwith Convolutional Encoding and Pseudoinverse Learning".
+This project contains the implementation code of the paper "Hybrid Variational Autoencoder With Efficient Closed-Form Pseudoinverse Learning".
 The provided code is implemented based on Pytorch framework.
 So that researchers and developers can use it.

 ## Article Model
 You can download the pretrained weights for the autoencoder model from the following link: https://drive.google.com/file/d/1WwJiQ1kBcNCZ37F6PJ_0bIL0ZeU3_sV8/view?usp=drive_link